Section 1202: A Path to Substantial Tax Savings for Business Owners

 Planning for the Future

-One of the common pitfalls is neglecting to consider the QSBS exemption until the point of sale, potentially missing out on significant tax advantages.
+One significant planning error that entrepreneurs often make is neglecting to consider the QSBS exemption until the point of sale, potentially missing out on significant tax advantages.
 Strategic planning and awareness of QSBS provisions can ensure that business owners are well-positioned to capitalize on these tax savings when the opportunity arises.

 Looking Ahead